Set up Google Analytics eCommerce tracking in Magento 2

-In detail, through the Google Analytics report, you can see how people find your website.
+In detail, you can see how people find your website through the Google Analytics report.
 It finds out how many visitors to your website after clicking on a link from the search result.
-How many people land on your site from links on social media, other websites, or directly searching for you by typing your website name on the search.
+How many people land on your site from links on social media, other websites, or directly searching for you by typing your website name on the search?

 You also can know what people are browsing for on your website, which pages they’re visiting the most, and even who they are.
 Google Analytics provides you with your visitors’ information in terms of demographics, geography, and general interests.

 Google Analytics is easy to use even if you’re not tech-savvy.
-Why don’t you use Google Analytics to get all of these critical data that helps your business?
+Why don’t you use Google Analytics to get all the critical data that helps your business?

 If you haven’t used Google Analytics in the past, get started by creating a Google Analytics account.
-Keep reading to know how to add Google Analytics eCommerce tracking in your Magento 2 store.
+Keep reading to learn how to add Google Analytics eCommerce tracking in your Magento 2 store.

-How to add Google Analytics eCommerce tracking in Magento 2?
+How to configure Google Analytics eCommerce tracking in Magento 2?

 Step 1: Get Google Analytics Tracking ID

 Login to your Google Analytics account.
-If you haven’t had an account, sign in here.
+Create a Google Analytics account here if you haven’t had one.

-Filling in your information and your website address, then check the checkboxes to accept Terms of Service Agreement.
+Fill in your information and website address, then check the checkboxes to accept the Terms of Service Agreement.

-After signing in, go to Admin, you’ll see your Tracking ID.
+After signing in, go to Admin, you’ll see your Google Analytics Tracking ID.
 It’s also your Google Analytics tracking code that you need to add to your website to collect data on your website’s behavior.
-Copy the code for the later setup.
+Copy the Google Analytics code for the later setup.

 Step 2: Configure Google Analytics in Magento 2

-At the admin panel, do to Stores > Configuration.
+At the admin panel, go to Stores > Configuration.